koel1-prog/stock-market-price-prediction-ml/README.md

 # TCS Stock Price Prediction Using Optimized LSTM

-This project predicts the stock price of Tata Consultancy Services (TCS) using a Long Short-Term Memory (LSTM) neural network.
+This project predicts the stock price of Tata Consultancy Services (TCS) using Long Short-Term Memory (LSTM) neural network.
 The model is trained on 10 years of historical stock data fetched from Yahoo Finance via the `yfinance` library.
 The implementation is done in a Google Colab notebook, which is uploaded alongside this repo.

 ## Dataset